berkaysahiin/coding-exercises/README.md

 My projects while i learn C language.

 - Exercise 1: prime-numbers.c
   - It is a program that checks whether the given number is prime or not.

+- Exercise 2: convert-uppercase-2-lowcase.c
+  - It is program that converts lowercases to uppercases / uppercases to lower cases.